 - Rotted wood in decks, steps, or other exterior elements.

+The list goes on, so read more in depth on the blog when you are ready to make the list of necessary repairs.
 When home sellers call Team Diva for a pre-listing consultation, we provide our best advice on what needs to be fixed or addressed before listing.
-We then create an actionable schedule for resolving the issues.
+We then create an actionable schedule for resolving the issues, and we know trustworthy contractors who do the job right when professional help is needed.

-A few design pointers for those selling their first home:
+A few design pointers for First-Time Home Sellers

 - DECLUTTER!
 Purge and Pack.
 Closets, counters, whole rooms…everything!